Avocados hit sweet spot in China, while sucking Chile dry

 “When I first moved here (12 years ago), it was 1,000 pesos a kilo,” said the American, who settled in Santiago, the capital.

 The price increase, however, is not the only concern in the world’s third-largest producer of avocados.
-As its exports increase, so too has its environmental problems.
+As its exports increase, so too have its environmental problems.

 And the programme China’s Growing Appetite questions whether Chinese consumers should wake up to how their “food-print” affects other countries.
 (Watch the episode here.)